 NASA CLPX is a multi-sensor, multi-scale experiment that focuses on extending a local-scale understanding of water fluxes, storage, and transformations to regional and global scales.
 Within a framework of nested study areas in the central Rocky Mountains of the western United States, ranging from 1-ha to 160,000 km2, intensive ground, airborne, and spaceborne observations are collected.
 Data collection focuses on two seasons: mid-winter, when conditions are generally frozen and dry, and early spring, a transitional period when both frozen and thawed, dry and wet conditions are widespread.

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Robert Davis.
+Land Processes Distributed Active Archive Center.
 2003.
 CLPX-Satellite: Landsat Thematic Mapper Imagery. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
-DVD.
+Compiled by R. Davis.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.